abinashmohanty/Style-Guide-Boilerplate/README.md

 For example, if you want to create doc for `markup/patterns/breadcrumbs.html`, create a file called `breadcrumbs.md` or `breadcrumbs.html` and save it into `doc/patterns`.

+Also, to edit the content under `Getting Started`, `Colors`, and `Fonts` you have to open `index.php` and make required changes as per your style guide.
+For instance, if you would like to add the color swatches form your website, go the `line number 63` where it says `<!-- Manually add your UI colors here. -->` and update these colors swatches/names accordingly.

 You should now be able to see the new doc at `yoursite.com/style-guide/`

 ## Running the app